-The research followed the tenets of the Declaration of Helsinki.
-This research has been approved by the Ethics Committee of the Jemursari Surabaya Islamic Hospital with the number (Ethical code# 00024/KEPK-RSI JS/ III/2021).
-Accordingly, written informed consent was taken from all participants before conducting any intervention.
-This study was extracted from the Magister of Nursing thesis with the number (Thesis# 004/thesis/ VII/2018) of Ratna Yunita Sari at Universitas Nahdlatul Ulama Surabaya.
-Besides, ethical issues (including plagiarism, data fabrication, and double publication) have been completely observed by the authors.
+The research adhered to the principles of the Declaration of Helsinki and was approved by the Ethics Committee of the Jemursari Surabaya Islamic Hospital under the ethical code number 00024/KEPK-RSI JS/III/2021.
+Written informed consent was obtained from all participants prior to any interventions.
+This study is part of Ratna Yunita Sari's Master of Nursing thesis, with the thesis number 004/thesis/VII/2018, at Universitas Nahdlatul Ulama Surabaya.
+The authors have also ensured ethical considerations, including the prevention of plagiarism, data fabrication, and double publication.